VoltLang/Website/doc/tvpl/c3-steps.md

 	1
 	2

-Note that the first time we *define* the variable, we use type inference operator `:=`.
-This asks the compiler to create a new variable of the name before the `:=`, and assign it a given value. `=` is the 'assignment operator'.
+Note that the first time we *define* the variable, we use the type inference operator `:=`.
+This asks the compiler to create a new variable of the name before the `:=`, and assign it the given value. `=` on its own is the 'assignment operator'.
 This asks the compiler to assign a value to an already defined variable.
 Variables can't be given the same name.
 It's slightly more complicated than that, in reality, but that will come later.

 The above is a shorthand.
-Volt is what is a 'statically typed' language; variables and expressions always have a 'type'. `3` is an integer, and `"hello"` is a `string`.
-Once a variable has been declared as a type, it cannot be changed.
+Volt is a 'statically typed' language; variables and expressions always have a 'type'. `3` is an integer, `"hello"` is a `string`, and so on.
+All variables have a type, and it cannot be changed.

 	n := 1;
 	n = "hello";   // ERROR: can't convert string to an integer. n := "hello";  // ERROR: variable 'n' is already defined.

-What if we want to declare a variable, but we don't have a value to assign it right away?
+What if we want to declare a variable, but we don't have a value to assign to it right away?
 How do we give it a type without using `:=`?
 Well, A long form version of the example from the beginning of the section is as follows:

 	import watt.io;